 You should maintain a file with your waste-disposal contract and any receipts (waste transfer notes) or forms you receive from waste collectors.
 This will help you when we perform our routine checks under the Environmental Protection Act 1990.

-Failure to produce documentation on demand can result in a fixed penalty fine of £300 or prosecution where the maximum fine is £5000.
-The maximum fine for illegally dumping waste is £50,000 or five years in prison.
+Failure to produce documentation on demand can result in a fixed penalty notice of £300 or prosecution where the maximum fine is £5000.

 Alternatively, you can:

 - take your waste to an authorised waste amenity site where you will be issued with Waste Transfer Notes, as proof of disposal.

 You must ensure that proper records of disposal are maintained for a minimum period of 2 years for inspection by Brent Council.

 Under no circumstances dispose of your trade waste through your household waste collection.

 If you place waste out in anything other than the bags/tape or bins provide by your waste collector this will be considered illegal rubbish dumping (flytipping) and you could be liable for a £400 fixed penalty notice or prosecution in the magistrates courts.

 We can issues fines known as Fixed Penalty Notices for a range of environmental offences including littering and failure to lawfully get rid of trade waste.
 Failure to pay Fixed Penalty Fines can result in prosecution.

 - investigate business waste dumped on the public highway and give advice to traders about their legal responsibilities for the disposal of their waste